supplefrog/linked-blog-md/publish/MySQL (Admin).md

 - Sets process to ignore SIGHUP (hangup signal) TTY sends to its children when it closes
 - Closes stidn, redirects stdout and stderr to nohup.out

+`nohup mysqld --defaults-group-suffix=1 &`

-`setsid pname` or `setsid bash -c 'cmd'` (bash run command) - starts process in new session, free from shell TTY
+`setsid mysqld --defaults-group-suffix=1 &` or `setsid bash -c 'mysqld --defaults-group-suffix=1' &` (bash run command) - starts process in new session, free from shell TTY

 **`mysqld_mutli start 1,2`**